sui-foundation/sui-move-intro-course/unit-four/lessons/5_deployment_and_testing.md

     export PAYMENT_ID=<object ID of the split 1 balance SUI coin>
 ```

+_Quiz: As an exercise, modify the marketplace contract to accept any payment that has enough balance to pay for the asking price, instead of requiring the exact amount._

 Now, let's buy back the item that we just listed:

 ```bash